 - Flam (Alt+F) - Flamming is the technique of playing two drum hits in very close succession to blur the attack a little.
 Applies the 'flam' effect to the score (applies only to the selection if any).
 See Flam for more information.

 - Claw machine (Alt+W) - Slices and re-times note sequences

 (applies only to the selection if any).
 See Claw machine for more information.

-Opens a standard Color dialog box, where you can set a color for Piano roll's grid.
+- Grid Color (Ctrl+Alt+G) - Opens the Color dialog box to choose a color for Piano roll's grid.
 Please be tasteful, Gol went to a lot of effort to make FL Studio look cool, and now you think you can do better?
+Ha!

 - Invert grid - Changes the Piano roll bar-grid lines from light to dark.